lwf/bosun-monitor.github.io/configuration.md

 Diff returns the last point of the series minus the first point.

+#### count(query, startDuration, endDuration)

+Count returns the number of groups in the query as an ungrouped scalar.

 ### Reduction Functions

 All reduction functions take a series and return a number.